 General Public Ownership

-The general public, with a 16% stake in the company, will not easily be ignored.
-While this size of ownership may not be enough to sway a policy decision in their favour, they can still make a collective impact on company policies.
+The general public, with a 18% stake in the company, will not easily be ignored.
+This size of ownership, while considerable, may not be enough to change company policy if the decision is not in sync with other large shareholders.

 But ultimately it is the future, not the past, that will determine how well the owners of this business will do.
 Therefore we think it advisable to take a look at this free report showing whether analysts are predicting a brighter future.